fjantunen/sev1/index.md

 ### 8. Incident Command in Practice 🧑‍✈️

+#### Situational Awareness: The First Job of the On-Call

+🪟 'Make sure your windows are up and you are logged in.'
+—On-call wisdom

+That line gets passed around half-jokingly on every rotation, but it nails the reality.
+When the pager goes off, you're not fixing things, you're establishing clarity.
+Situational awareness isn't a nice-to-have.
+It's your first, most urgent responsibility.

+The first few minutes of any incident are foggy.
+Alerts are flying.
+Slack's on fire.
+People are guessing.
+Your job is to figure out:

+* What do we know?
+* What do we think we know?
+* What isn't affected?
+* What still might be?

+You're not chasing root cause, you're carving out stable ground.
+The goal is to build a shared mental model fast enough that everyone can act without thrashing.

+This is where structure saves you.
+The 'First Five Seconds' rule.
+Standardized intake questions.
+A clean incident landing page.
+Pinned Slack threads.
+These aren't bureaucratic overhead, they're your map through the fog.

+Situational awareness is what separates reaction from response.
+Build it early.
+Rebuild it often.

+#### The Role of the Incident Commander

 The Incident Commander (IC) is the single person responsible for the overall incident response.
 This is a temporary, highly focused role.

-#### The Role of the Incident Commander

-The IC is like the conductor of an orchestra—they don't play every instrument, but they ensure everyone is playing in harmony.
+ The IC is like the conductor of an orchestra, they don't play every instrument, but they ensure everyone is playing in harmony.

 **IC Responsibilities:**